 One year later, I'm happy to say that I found what I've been looking for.
 And even though during that year I, at various points, was fired, left without money and spent several sleepless nights in a row, I'm glad I had that experience.

-It let me distil my working process to three steps.
+It let me distill my working process to three steps.
 Find something to write about, capture it for reference, write.
 I’ve simplified my system to the minimum of tools, letting go of any ‘productivity’ apps and todo-lists, and now I actually get stuff done.

 It wasn't easy.
 Here are five tools which survived:

 Feedly is not an ideal tool to save you from content overflow.
 But as of 2017, I don't know anything else that can help with it.